Myroslav Irchan: Ukrainian Civil War

-Married Life

-Following the end of the civil war, Irchan settled in Kyiv where he met and married his wife Zdenka.
-She was the daughter of a Czech doctor, and when her parents returned to Prague in 1922, the young couple followed them.
+Career

+In 1921, Irchan settled in Kyiv where he meet his wife.
+The same year Irchan joined the Communist Party of Ukraine.

+In 1922, Irchan moved to Prague with his wife and in-laws.
 In Prague, Irchan enrolled at Charles University and participated in Ukrainian student activities.
 He was well known as a writer by this time, and continued to publish articles and stories, some of which were printed in North America.

 Canada

 In 1923, Irchan was invited to come to Canada through ULTA (Ukrainian Labour Temple Association) to edit their journal Working Woman (Робітниця), to which he had already contributed articles.
 At this time Canadian Immigration only accepted immigrants as labourers, so he and his wife were invited to come to Canada by a Canadian farmer, in Gonor, Manitoba, where they lived for a time and he continued his literary activities.

-Drama

 In Canada, he was to experience the most creative literary period of his life, as editor, poet, storywriter, and playwright.

 The first play he wrote in Canada was The Family of Brushmakers (Родина щіткарів).
 In all cases where the drama of the doubting and confused mind is Irchan's interest, his work takes on a rich texture and offers many possible readings and many complex interpretations.
 The Family of Brushmakers, in four acts, written between 1923–24, tells the story of a family of four people – three of whom at the outset of the play are blind.
 Only the son can see.
 In Irchan's own words, “In 1915, while I was lying ill in a German hospital in the Austrian capital Vienna, I read in a German newspaper a story in a small corner of its last page that a blind brushmaker and musician living in Germany had a blind wife and daughter.
 His only son, who had vision, was conscripted into the German army.
 In time, the son returned home, but to the glory of the Kaiser and the great German Empire, he had given up his eyesight.
 He had lost it during a poisonous attack at the front.
 So the only member of the family with sight, the son, was now blind in a blind family.”
 The play was a great success, staged 74 times from Montreal to Vancouver, and even the English Press had something to say about this “dangerous production”.